-Actions that will save money and reduce the impact of your home and the environment include:
+Actions that will save money and reduce the impact of your home on the environment include:

-- Ensure that you understand the dwelling and how its energy systems are intended to work so as to obtain the maximum benefit in terms of reducing energy use and CO2 emissions. - Check that your heating system thermostat is not set too high (in a home, 21°C in the living room is suggested) and use the timer to ensure you only heat the building when necessary. - Turn off lights when not needed and do not leave appliances on standby.
+- Ensure that you understand the dwelling and how its energy systems are intended to work so as to obtain the maximum benefit in terms of reducing energy use and CO2 emissions. - Check that your heating system thermostat is not set too high (in a home, 21°C in the living room is suggested) and use the timer to ensure that you only heat the building when necessary. - Turn off lights when not needed and do not leave appliances on standby.
 Remember not to leave chargers (e.g. for mobile phones) turned on when you are not using them. - Close your curtains at night to reduce heat escaping through the windows. - If you're not filling up the washing machine, tumble dryer or dishwasher, use the half-load or economy programme.

-1For information on competent persons schemes enter "existing competent person schemes" into an internet search engine or contact your local Energy Saving Trust advice centre on 0800 512 012.
+&lt;sup>1 For information on approved competent persons schemes enter "existing competent person schemes" into an internet search engine or contact your local Energy Saving Trust advice centre on 0800 512 012.